-Students who attend this course must be licensed healthcare professionals, such as EMTs, LVNs, RNs, PAs, Residents, or Medical Doctors.
+Students who attend this course should be licensed healthcare professionals, such as EMTs, LVNs, RNs, PAs, Residents, or Medical Doctors.
 Students must have a solid grasp of medical terminology, surface anatomy, the concepts presented in Bates’ Guide to Physical Exam, and maneuvers necessary for the medical assessment of the patient.

 Course Objectives and Expected Learning Outcomes